massimopizzol/moutreach/_posts/2017-02-01-reporting-LCA-results-part-I.markdown

 &nbsp;

 Reporting and communication are important elements in making understandable, transparent, and reproducible Life Cycle Assessment (LCA) studies.
-Yet very little has been written on how to report LCA studies the right way.
+Yet very little has been written on how to report LCA studies _the right way_.

-Sure enough there is a section called _"Reporting"_ in the [ISO14044 standards](http://www.iso.org/iso/catalogue_detail?csnumber=38498).
+Sure enough there is a section called _Reporting_ in the [ISO14044 standards](http://www.iso.org/iso/catalogue_detail?csnumber=38498).
 And this section is a long bullet-point list of requirements specifying **what to include** in a LCA report.
 I have never seen a report that covers all the points, but let's keep this for another post.
 Another famous documentation on the topic are probably the _"ten commandments" of Heijungs[^1]_ which is a nice reading I really recommend (and open access too...).
 In his paper Heijungs teaches **how to speak** LCA language.
 That paper deals with the correct use of LCA terminology in scientific articles.

 But there is another problem that is not covered by these sources and that I often encounter when reviewing (and writing!)
 LCA reports: **how to structure** a LCA report.
 Poor structuring of LCA reports complicates the understanding of the study and ultimately impedes the comprehension of its message.